Exception Handling

 @ExceptionHandler

-public String myErrorHandler(MyCustomException mce){ // parameter matters here
+public String myErrorHandler(MyCustomException mce){ // parameter type matters here

 }